 Get a good pair of dramatic wispies and carefully apply a thin line of adhesive along the band.
 Apply and secure the lashes by pressing them onto the lash line.
 If you’re not a pro– or you lack steady hands, ask a friend or use the handy Ardell application kit to ensure you get the glue on your eyelid instead of inside your eye.

 Last but not least, draw a small heart on the tip of your nose with black eyeliner to complete your Minnie Mouse makeup look.
 If you mess up the heart, either start over using Neutrogena makeup remover or just turn it into a circle.

 To find these magic towelettes and cleaning oil, head to the Neutrogena section of the Walmart beauty aisle.
-With one quick swipe, they’ll leave your skin thoroughly clean with no heavy residue, so there’s no need to rinse afterwards.
+With one quick swipe, they’ll leave your skin thoroughly clean with no heavy residue.
+No rinsing needed!

 If you want to go one step further, like I always do when wearing anything more than CC cream, use Neutrogena Ultra-Light Cleaning Oil to completely cleanse your skin without any greasy residue.
 The lightweight formula, which is non-comedogenic, ophthalmologist-tested, and dermatologist-tested, contains a blend of fine oils that act like a magnet to effortlessly and effectively extract oil and impurities without over-drying or irritation.
 Plus, it smells like fruit, which is awesome.

 To use, apply 3-4 pumps of Ultra-Light Cleaning Oil onto dry hands and gently smooth over your dry face.
-Massage the oil over the skin’s surface, including the eye area, and apply water to rinse and literally dissolve any excess makeup.
+Massage the oil over the skin’s surface, including the eye area.
+Apply water to rinse and dissolve any excess makeup.